Code-Institute-Submissions/AleksandrDenis-guess--words--game_SepResub/README.md

   * Check for letter in mystery word
   * Check if latter has been guessed
   * Returns respond if letter in word or not
+  * Allow to input only one letter at the time
+  * Allow only input letters
+  * Gives feedback to user
 ![Guess letter](readmeimges/guesslatter.JPG)

 * Game outcome
   * Show user if word guessed correct
   * Show user if ran out of mistakes allowed
+  * Allow user to choose play again or not after game finished
 ![Game outcome](readmeimges/endgame.JPG)
 ![Game outcome2](readmeimges/endgame2.JPG)